JoyeBright/JoyeBright.github.io/_pages/publication.md

 ---
 ## Conference Papers
 *   Presenting A Sentiment Analysis System Using Deep Learning Models On Persian Texts (In Persian)
-    *   5th National Conference on Computational Linguistic
+    *   The 5th National Conference on Computational Linguistic of Iran
+    *   Hosted by Linguistics Society of Iran (LSI)[https://en.wikipedia.org/wiki/Linguistics_Society_of_Iran]
     *   At: Sharif University of Technology, Tehran, Iran
-    *   Sep, 2019
+    *   Nov, 2019

 ## Presentations
 *   Sentiment Analysis in Persian Corpus Using LSTM Model in Deep Learning